-Incorporation of the precautionary principle can be found in various international legal instruments.
-For example, the 1995 Agreement on Fish Stocks adopts the precautionary principle in article 6, paragraph 2.:
+In the fisheries management field a broad array of precautionary approach are available in various international legal instruments.
+For example, the 1995 Agreement on Fish Stocks adopts the precautionary approach in article 6, paragraph 2:

-states shall be more cautious when information is uncertain, unreliable or inadequate and that the absence of adequate scientific information shall not be used as a reason for postponing to take conservation and management measures.
+"States shall be more cautious when information is uncertain, unreliable or inadequate and that the absence of adequate scientific information shall not be used as a reason for postponing to take conservation and management measures".

-The application of the precautionary principle is one of the general principles of the Agreement; see also annex II to the Agreement, "Guidelines for the application of precautionary reference points in conservation and management of straddling fish stocks and highly migratory fish stocks".
+The application of the precautionary approach is one of the general principles of the Agreement; see also annex II to the Agreement, "Guidelines for the application of precautionary reference points in conservation and management of straddling fish stocks and highly migratory fish stocks" [6].

-If we looks of the main objective of the precautionary principle is to prevent the resources degradation in protect environment resources, as well as to recuperate the impoverished resources, so that they could be available for use by both present generations and future ones.
-Nevertheless, we have to apply the precautionary principle not only to the resource itself, but we also have to take into consideration the legal consequences of the measures to be applied, since a modern fisheries management and conservation are based on the idea that any national action plan must take into implementation in national levels.
+If we looks of the main objective of the precautionary approach is to prevent the resources degradation in protect environment resources, as well as to recuperate the impoverished resources, so that they could be available for use by both present generations and future ones.
+Nevertheless, we have to apply the precautionary approach not only to the resource itself, but we also have to take into consideration the legal consequences of the measures to be applied, since a modern fisheries management and conservation are based on the idea that any national action plan must take into implementation in national levels.